Time is still money in the construction equipment sector

 However, there are many pressures on the supply chain and getting it right is not always easy.
 One fundamental issue remains above all.
 As Building the supply chain of the future, a 2011 McKinsey report, puts it: “Many global supply chains are not equipped to cope with the world we are entering.”
 It advocates “ditching today’s monolithic model in favour of splintered supply chains that dismantle complexity”.

-A changing world It puts forward several plausible reasons for this.
+It puts forward several plausible reasons for this.
 As well as traditional concerns over bumpy trading conditions and cash flow, there are “other shifts, such as those associated with the developing world’s rising wealth and the emergence of credible suppliers from these markets, [which] will have supply chain implications for decades to come”.